 - It needed to have some way of being transportable.

-- It needed to sit on a flat surface, or have some additional stand or similar that would enable it to do so.
+- It needed to sit on a flat surface, or have some additional stand that would enable it to do so.

 “The concept was the first thing to get right.
 My first idea was to include dragon-like wings shrouding the eggs, but moved on to a skull because I felt it would look more impressive.
 After hearing the dragon skull idea would clash with another design I moved back to my original thought and explored the shroud idea.
-I went through several design ideas about what to include, whether or not to put a dragons eye in the design, or a representation of a head.
+I went through several design ideas about what to include.
+Whether or not to put a dragons eye in the design, or a representation of a head?
 I settled on a simple organic looking lid that opened like a bread bin.
-I was inspired by a real mixture of Nature, Alien, Star Wars and of course Game of Thrones!
-The almost Alien egg like texture is also representative of dragon scales, and the mismatched teeth give it a slight feel of Saarlach from Star Wars with a hint of alligator!”
+It was inspired by a real mixture of Nature, Alien, Star Wars and of course Game of Thrones!
+The almost Alien egg like texture is also representative of dragon scales.
+The mismatched teeth give it a slight feel of Saarlach from Star Wars with a hint of alligator!”

-There is an organic, unsymmetrical feel to the lid which snaps shut to protect and hide the eggs, “Like a mutated dragon”.
-Again, the random placing and irregular shaping and direction of the teeth adds not only an organic feel, but heightens the sense of danger.
-Whilst feeling dangerous, the scales and the misshaping of the teeth invite touch, in the same way the eggs themselves do.
-Just as the eggs are experienced differently in the series, with Daenerys being the only one who feels life within them, (and is drawn inexplicably to them), each person will experience or focus on something slightly different as they are drawn to feel the texture of the casket.
+Although they create caution, the scales and the misshaping of the teeth also invite touch – just like the eggs themselves.
+Just as the eggs are experienced differently in the series, (Daenerys is the only one who feels life within them), each person will experience or focus on something slightly different as they are drawn to feel the texture of the casket.

-The dragon mouth casing is then shrouded in abstract dragon wings, which further protects the eggs, and perfectly exhibits the grain of the wood.
+Abstract dragon wings shroud the dragon’s mouth.
+This casing further protects the eggs, and perfectly exhibits the grain of the wood.
 The smooth finish is contrast to the scales of the inner shell and the rippled texture of the outer wood.
 Finally, “the ash wood carrying poles were a functional and useful addition, as well as giving an impression of a very valuable cargo, needing two or four slaves to bear the precious gift!
 I [Simon] chose stainless steel rings to thread the poles through as the shiny steel is a real compliment to the natural material of the wood.”

 This campaign isn’t just for professionals though!
-HBO would love to see other work inspired by the series, so you are invited to post your own projects online.
-Simply use the hashtag #forthethrone for the opportunity for your own work to be included in the campaign.
+HBO would love to see other work inspired by the series.
+They’re inviting artists to post their work on social media.
+When you post, just include the hashtag #forthethrone and your work might be included!